Tadeusz Kościuszko: Leaving for home

 Having not been paid in his seven years of service, in late May 1783, Kościuszko decided to collect the salary owed to him.
 That year, he was asked by Congress to supervise the fireworks during the 4 July celebrations at Princeton, New Jersey.
 On 13 October 1783, Congress promoted him to brigadier general, but he still had not received his back pay.
 Many other officers and soldiers were in the same situation.
 While waiting for his pay, unable to finance a voyage back to Europe, Kościuszko, like several others, lived on money borrowed from the Polish–Jewish banker Haym Solomon.
 Eventually, he received a certificate for 12,280 dollars, at 6%, to be paid on 1 January 1784 (equivalent to ~$323,000, paid as installments ~$19,400 a month in 2022), and the right to 500 acre of land, but only if he chose to settle in the United States.

 For the winter of 1783–84, his former commanding officer, General Greene, invited Kościuszko to stay at his mansion.
 He was inducted into the Society of the Cincinnati and into the American Philosophical Society in 1785.
-During the Revolution Kościuszko carried an old Spanish sword at his side, which was inscribed with the words, Do not draw me without reason; do not sheathe me without honour.
+During the Revolution, Kościuszko carried an old Spanish sword at his side, which was inscribed with the words Do not draw me without reason; do not sheathe me without honour.

 Polish–Lithuanian Commonwealth

 On 15 July 1784, Kościuszko set off for Poland, where he arrived on 26 August.
 Due to a conflict between his patrons, the Czartoryski family, and King Stanisław August Poniatowski, Kościuszko once again failed to get a commission in the Commonwealth Army.
-He settled in Siechnowicze.
+He settled in a small town called Siechnowicze.
 His brother Józef had lost most of the family's lands through bad investments, but with the help of his sister Anna, Kościuszko secured part of the lands for himself.
 He decided to limit his male peasants' corvée (obligatory service to the lord of the manor) to two days a week and completely exempted the female peasants.
 His estate soon stopped being profitable, and he began going into debt.
 The situation was not helped by the failure of the money promised by the American government—interest on late payment for his seven years' military service—to materialize.
 Kościuszko struck up friendships with liberal activists; Hugo Kołłątaj offered him a position as lecturer at Kraków's Jagiellonian University, which Kościuszko declined.